elpop/ga_cli/README.md

     When use the "-qr" option, you see a QR image like the following to add account into the Google Authenticator App:

     ![](https://github.com/elpop/2fa/blob/main/two_factor.jpg?raw=true)

-## To-Do

-    -add option to add a key with manual parameters to the key ring (no via QR).

 ## Author